-Iron is responsible for more than many of us think in our body.
-In fact, one of the main ways that it helps us going is through our circulatory system.
+Iron is responsible for more than many of us think in our bodies.
+In fact, one of the main ways it helps us go is through our circulatory system.
 It’s what we need in our blood to allow oxygen to stick to red blood cells and keep it all going where it needs to go.
 Without it, we’re at risk of anaemia and other illnesses and can feel lethargic, sleepy, and just generally unwell.

 Luckily, it’s easy to get.
 Iron is in a lot of different types of food, and no matter what your diet consists of, there’s something for you.
-We’ve put together this list of 10 of our favourites to help you keep up your intake.
+So we’ve put together this list of 10 of our favourites to help you keep up your intake.